Fully-Dynamic All-Pairs Shortest Paths: Likely Optimal Worst-Case Update Time: Techniques Overview

-\paragraph{Hop-Dominant Paths.} The bottleneck in both Abraha, Chechik and Krinninger's data structure and Gutenberg and Wilff-Nilsen's data structure is the following \emph{hop-restricted shortest path} problem: given a source vertex $s$ in the graph and a \emph{hop limit} $h$, we want to know for each other vertex $t$ the shortest $s$-$t$ path that visits at most $h$ edges (called $h$-hop shortest paths).
-Their idea is that by concatenating a small amount of these hop-restricted paths, we can recover all-pairs shortest paths subject to vertex deletions.
-However, for the problem of obtaining these paths, we still fail to do better than the classic solution using the Bellman-Ford algorithm in $O(n ^ 2h)$ time.
-In our approach, we go around this inefficiency by only computing \emph{hop-dominant paths}, which are $h$-hop shortest paths that are also $2h$-hop shortest.
-Our core idea is that we only need to concatenate a small amount of hop-dominant paths to recover all-pairs shortest paths.
-Fortunately, it turns out that hop-dominant paths can be computed in $O(n ^ 2)$ time, which speeds up our computation.
+The barrier in both Abraham, Chechik and Krinninger's data structure and Gutenberg and Wulff-Nilsen's data structure comes from the following \emph{hop-restricted shortest path} problem: given a source vertex $s$ in the graph and a \emph{hop limit} $h$, we want to know for each other vertex $t$ the shortest $s$-$t$ path that visits at most $h$ edges (called $h$-hop shortest paths).
+Unfortunately, for this problem, we are yet to do better than the classic solution using the Bellman-Ford algorithm in $O(n ^ 2h)$ time.
+In our breakthrough, we go around this barrier by only computing \emph{hop-dominant paths}, which are $h$-hop shortest paths that are also $2h$-hop shortest (i.e. no path with a hop in $[h + 1, 2h]$ is shorter).
+Our core idea is that for the same set of congested vertices, we can recover all-pair shortest paths subject to vertex deletions by efficiently concatenating these hop-dominant paths as well.
+Fortunately, it turns out that hop-dominant paths can be computed in $O(n ^ 2)$ time (\cref{sec:ssahdp}), which speeds up our computation.

 However, simply replacing the hop-restricted shortest paths with hop-dominant paths does not readily give us an improvement.
-Firstly, such replacement will break an important sequential sub-routine.
-Secondly, although we can show that there is a way to only concatenate a small amount of hop-dominant paths to recover all-pairs shortest paths, it is not obvious how such a way can be found efficiently.
+Such replacement does give us a set of congested vertices and a set of hop-dominant paths, but it seems impossible to implement the batch deletion procedure to obtain the same running time guarantee (\cref{sec:fail}).
+We deal with this issue using two steps.
+In the first step (\cref{sec:step1}), we show that we can obtain the set of congested vertices using hop-restricted paths in an approximate way that does not require us to actually compute all hop-restricted paths.
+We can show that this gives us an efficient batch deletion procedure that requires an oracle.
+In the second step (\cref{sec:step1}), we show how we can efficiently concatenate hop-dominant paths without using the oracle.